 - Read labels carefully for hidden added sugars

 Don’t let sugar ruin your health or your weight loss goals.
 It’s amazing how little you start to crave sugar once you’ve eliminated it from your diet.
 Within a few weeks, you’ll stop craving it altogether and over time it will no longer make your taste buds do a happy dance when you eat it.
-In fact, over time you may find that if you do indulge in a sugar-laden food, it won’t even taste good.
+In fact, over time you may find that if you do indulge in sugar-laden food, it won’t even taste good.